-Labor day is fast approaching, are you ready for all the activities and traveling that comes with a long weekend?
-If you’re visiting family, grilling out, or even traveling, more often times than not you’re driving to get there, but how do you do travel with your portable oxygen concentrator?
+If you’re visiting family, running errands, or even traveling, more often times than not you’re driving to get there, but how do you do travel with your portable oxygen concentrator?

 Luckily, today, portable oxygen concentrators come in various shapes and sizes; some even as light as 1.75 pounds!
 Traveling with oxygen shouldn’t be a difficult or negative experience and today many POCs come with a plethora of useful and convenient accessories like carrying cases, rolling carts, backpacks, car charging cords, and more to make driving even easier!
 View new concentrator accessories.

 Although jumping in your car with a portable oxygen unit is easy, there are still a few tips and guidelines that can help make your next car trip with oxygen easy and most of all, safe!
 Keep reading to learn our top 4 tips of using your POC in the car!

 1. Do Not Leave Your Unit in the Car

 One of our most important rules of advice, especially during warm months, is do not leave your concentrator in your car!
 Operating temperatures go up to roughly 104 degrees; however, internal vehicle temperatures can easily exceed that at many popular vacation destinations such as Las Vegas and Phoenix.
 A POC is considered an electronic and will have a hard time operating in temperatures over 100 degrees.
 High temperatures can easily damage circuitry within the unit.

 Lithium Ion Batteries